Table of contents

 This camera is really exciting because of its flexibility and ability to provide excellent photos and videos.
 Let’s jump right into the pros and cons.

 This is your camera if you want this many great features to play with, at a lower price tag.
 You can expect great photos, especially if you’re shooting in JPG mode.
-It’s an added bonus that you can also charge with USB-C, which you’ll find in most of the newer cameras anyway.
+It’s an added bonus that you can also use this camera as a webcam.

-For the hobbyist or beginner, you’ll be more than happy with the M6 Mark II.
+For the hobbyist or beginner, you’ll be more than happy with the Canon EOS M200.

 Sony is the brand that I have the most experience with.
 I’ve been shooting with Sony cameras since 2016.
 Before Sony, I was shooting with Nikon.

 I like Sony cameras because they are reliable and smart.
 I’ve never really had any issues while taking photos (or videos).
 Over the last few years, I’ve taken over 200,000 photos with all of my cameras!

 Sony cameras are also known for their abilities to let you take awesome photos at night.